Skip to main content

 Participants represent a range of racial and ethnic groups, gender identities, nationalities, veteran and disability statuses, religious affiliations, ages and years of experience in higher education, thereby broadening the range of perspectives and insights brought to each session.

-"The goal of
+"The goal of the

 By C. Lynn Hiler